JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/open_changeset.md

 ### Error codes

 === "400 (**Bad Request**)"
-    When there are errors parsing the XML.
+    Errors occured when parsing the XML.
 === "405 (**Method Not Allowed**)"
     If the request is not a (HTTP) **PUT** request.